73log4/running_manager/README.md

 A lite terminal app to save and analyze you runs.

+Run the running_manager.py file to run the program.

 ## Main Features
 - Saving runs - save your run stats to a local file.
 - Display results - show your runs filtered by categories and sorted by different meaasures (for example show all 2km runs sorted by best pace)